The map highlights some of the endless supply of things to do in this magnificent playground called Southern Illinois.

 We are close to several lakes with Cedar Lake and Little Grassy Lake only a stone’s throw away.
 Little Grassy Lake Campground and Marina is a 15-minute drive where you can rent Paddle Boards, Kayaks, Canoes, Jon Boats, & Pontoon Boats.
 Drive a little further, and you can enjoy Devils Kitchen Lake, Crab Orchard, and Lake of Egypt.
 For a day in the Cache River State, Natural Area you can rent a canoe or kayak or take a guided tour and see Southern Illinois’s Cypress Swamp.

 Shawnee Bluffs Canopy Tours

-Southern Illinois and the Shawnee Forest known for its rock bluffs that are all over the area.
+Southern Illinois and the Shawnee Forest is known for its rock bluffs that are all over the area.
 The link above will get you started.

 There are plenty of designated climbing areas in Giant City State Park, our neighbor.
-One of those areas is called Devils Stand table and it’s just a short hike from the trail parking area.
+One of those areas is called Devils Stand table, and it’s just a short hike from the trail parking area.

-There are so many places to explore in Southern Illinois, take a day, pick a place and we are sure it will be a great day and a great stay.
+There are so many places to explore in Southern Illinois, take a day, pick a spot, and we are sure it will be a great day and a great stay.
 Following are some of the natural areas great for hiking.

-Just a 40 minute drive from the Inn the lake also offers boating, fishing and picnicking.
-There are four boat ramps to choose from and a full service marina.
+Just a 40-minute drive from the Inn the lake also offers boating, fishing and picnicking.
+There are four boat ramps to choose from and a full-service marina.

 Ferne Clyffe State Park

 The lake is 16 acres and is accessible for bank fishing.
-While boating and swimming are prohibited you can take in the scenery of the lake while hiking the Blackjack Oak Trail.
+While boating and swimming are prohibited, you can take in the scenery of the lake while hiking the Blackjack Oak Trail.